AsfandiyarQ1/UMN-BootCamp-ElkStack/README.md

     - Download and launch Elk docker container

-- SSH into the ELK-VM to verify the server is up and running.
+- SSH into the ELK-VM to verify the server is runnin

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.